DeuxHuitHuit/jQuery-jit-image/README.md

 </div>
 ````

-The plugin with automatically call it self on the DOM node with the right data attribute.
+The plug-in with automatically call it self on the DOM node with the right data attribute.
 The `container` option call also be set via the `data-container` attribute.

 - Manually via script: